-This command instructs Dr.Web for Linux graphical management interface to run and then Scanner starts scanning the files in the specified directory (the corresponding task will be appear in the list of current scans).
+This command launches Dr.Web for Linux GUI, then Scanner starts scanning the files in the specified directory (the corresponding task will be appear in the list of current scans).

 Starting the Autonomous Copy

 Dr.Web for Linux supports running in a special mode-as an autonomous copy.